kwilteam/kwil-db/extensions/README.md

 There are four types of extensions that can be implemented:

-- Actions
+- Precompiles
-- Authentication
+- Authenticators
-- Oracles
+- Listeners
-- Resolution
+- Resolutions

 Learn more about each type of extension in the [Kwil Extension Docs](https://docs.kwil.com/docs/category/extensions).